The Olympic Javelin Train Service

 The Olympic Javelin Train service - run by Southeastern Railways and originally announced by the UK Olympic commitee as part of London's successful bid to host the 2012 Olympic Games - successfully completed its critical part in providing superfast transport across London for millions of UK Olympic games spectators.
-Many of those spectators saw the Javelin train ride as being an integral part of their experience of the games.
+Many of those spectators saw the Javelin train ride as being an integral part of their experience of the games, and - with prices for tickets at a reasonable level - they didn't need to win a pile of cash to enjoy the ride either.

 The dedicated Olympic Javelin train services - one of a number of transport initiatives that had to be completed as part of the Olympic Commitee's stipulations made at the time of awarding the Games to the UK - had been running from the start of the games on July 29th right up to the final day on August 12th.